Subscribe

 South Koreans can own cryptocurrencies and trade on licensed exchanges.
 They are not considered legal tender or financial assets in their own right.
 This has not dented their popularity and trading cryptocurrencies powers the sector’s growth in the country.
 Typically, locals favor high-risk, high-reward crypto investing.
 There is also great interest in – and fanbases for – esports and blockchain gaming.

+Locals prefer altcoins to assets like Bitcoin or Ethereum.
 The country had its first crypto boom in 2017, and again ahead of Luna and TerraUSD cryptocurrencies’ collapse in May 2022.
 This event deflated the sector and its prospects but during 2023 a recovery began, and in March 2024, the Korea Premium Index reached its highest level since May 2021.

 What is the South Korean government’s attitude towards crypto?